 Telephone and mobile crisis services are available 24 hours a day, seven days a week by calling Crisis Services at (814) 362-4623 or (800) 459-6568.
 If warranted, a mobile crisis worker can be sent to assist the individual and/or family with the crisis situation.
 The Mental Health Crisis Hotline should also be called for assistance when seeking a inpatient psychiatric hospitalization.
-In summary, residents of McKean County have three ways to access crisis services.
+In summary, all residents of McKean County have three ways to access crisis services.
+Services are provided in accordance to provisions in the Mental Health and Intellectual Disability Act of 1966.

 1. Crisis Hotline: Any resident can call the Mental Health CRISIS Hotline at 1-800-459-6568 during any time of day, 24 hours a day, 7 days a week.
 A mental health professional will answer the hotline and help the individual with information about services and supports.